Purpose of Seiha Conservatory / Courses and Instructors / Syllabus / Academys / Tōinkai

 Entrance Examination for the two-year honka course.

-The entrance examination for the honka is held each year on 24/25 March.
+The entrance examination for the honka is held each year on mid March.
 This examination tests technical facility, scholastic ability, and also includes an interview.
-The composite score determines acceptance to the course and is announced the following 26 March.
+The composite score determines acceptance to the course and is announced the following on mid March.

 Examination Contents